Guide to Coronavirus Pandemic Job Search

 - For many people, you can earn income while working gigs "remotely" from your home and even land a new "remote" job where you work from home.

-- You do not need to explain your COVID19-caused job loss or "employment gap" to potential employers, and, usually, explaining job loss and employment gaps are a big obstacle for unemployed job seekers.
+- You do not need to explain your COVID19-caused job loss or "employment gap" to most potential employers, and, usually, explaining job loss and employment gaps can be an obstacle for unemployed job seekers.

 - You can have face-to-face interactions with family, friends, and colleagues using Internet tools like Skype and Zoom, building your skills with those tools while seeing familiar faces.
 VERY good skills to have for video job interviews now and working "remotely" in the future!